devopsdao/dodao-docusaurus/docs/community-programs/tester-program.md

 Networking

-Access to private Dodao developer Telegram group, Discord channel and regular calls with other team members and developers
+Access to private Dodao developer Telegram group, Discord channel, and regular calls with other team members and developers

 Early Access

-Priority access and first-call to whitelisting spots, events, bounties, hackathons, and more
+Priority access and first call to whitelisting spots, events, bounties, hackathons, and more

 [Apply here to become a Tester](https://forms.gle/X1BoC8rVJaDinncQ6)